DavideTriso/nginx-image/README.md

-# Docker Nginx
+# Nginx Images

-Image to run the Nginx webserver in docker with **auto-reloading on config and SSL certificates change**.
+Image to run the Nginx webserver in a container with **auto-reloading on config and SSL certificates change**.

 ## Quick reference